jonathanchancey/stacks/README.md

 # Stacks

-Welcome to my personal waste of electricity
+Welcome to my waste of electricity

 I use this repo to define services I'd rather not live without